UniqueNetwork/unique-sdk/.docker/README.md

-# Unique network web API
+# Unique Network web-API Docker image

 ## How to use this image
 start container with command